cirocosta/docs-tap/scc/gitops-vs-regops.md

 - `gitops_repository`

-If none of those are set, the configuration will end up being pushed to the same container image registry as where the container image is pushed to (i.e., the registry configured under the `registry: {}` section of the `ootb-` values).
+If none of those are set, the configuration will end up being pushed to the same container image registry as where the application image is pushed to (i.e., the registry configured under the `registry: {}` section of the `ootb-` values).

 For instance, assuming the installation of TAP via profiles having the